aktowns/blog.ashleytowns.id.au/_posts/2012-11/2012-11-01-fsharp-qyoto-on-os-x.md

 description: ""
 category:
 tags: [fsharp, qt, qyoto, code]
 ---
+> After playing around with [MonoMac](http://www.mono-project.com/MonoMac) I realized most people I know are running windows, most of the time thats fine.
+But sometimes I'd like to show something off and [Qyoto](http://techbase.kde.org/Development/Languages/Qyoto) seems like it could be the perfect cross platform solution!
-__Warning__, before i go on.
+__Warning__, before I go on.
 I'm quite new to F# and Qt so if theres any errors give me a yell below

-After playing around with [MonoMac](http://www.mono-project.com/MonoMac) decided it'd be nice to have a cross platform UI solution.
+I got a bit stuck going through the whole process of setting everything up, so here's what I did for anyone else looking to play with it.

 ### Compiling Mono
-The mono package for OS X are 32bit, where as Qt from homebrew is 64bit so based on [adamv's homebrew alt repo](https://github.com/adamv/homebrew-alt) i made a mono3 recipe at [aktowns/tappedbrews](https://github.com/aktowns/tappedbrews) to install simply tap it and brew install
+The mono packages for OS X are 32bit, where as the Qt libraries from homebrew are 64bit.
+So based on [adamv's homebrew alt repo](https://github.com/adamv/homebrew-alt) I made a mono3 recipe at [aktowns/tappedbrews](https://github.com/aktowns/tappedbrews) to install simply tap it and brew install.

     brew tap aktowns/tappedbrews
     brew install aktowns/tappedbrews/mono3